-Minister's role Chair Basis for existence National Workplace Relations Consultative Council Act 2002 (NWRCC Act)

-The NWRCC provides a regular forum for representatives of the Australian Government, employers and employees to consult on workplace relations matters of national concern.
-NWRCC is not a decision-making body.

-Membership, determined by the NWRCC Act, comprises:

-- the minister responsible for workplace relations as Chair - 7 members from the Australian Council of Trade Unions - 3 members from the Australian Chamber of Commerce and Industry - one member each from the Australian Industry Group, Business Council of Australia, Master Builders Australia, and the National Farmers' Federation.
+ce Relations Consultative Council (NWRCC) Minister's role Chair Basis for existence National Workplace Relations Consultative Council Act 2002 (NWRCC Act) Purpose of meeting - regular forum for representatives of the Australian Government, ees to consult on workplace relations matters of national concern.
+NWRCC is not a decision Membership of meetir ng Membership, determin ed by the NWRCC Act, comprises: the minister responsible for workplace relations as Chair • 7 members from the e Australian Council of Trade Unions • 3 members from the 3 members from the Australian Chamber of Commerce and Industry • one member each f rom the Australian Industry Group, Business Council of Australia, Master Builders Aus stralia, and the National Farmers' Federation.
 The NWRCC Act allows for additional representatives to attend meetings.
 Since mid-2022, the Council of Small Business Organisations of Australia has been invited to attend NWRCC meetings.

-NWRCC consults on matters of national interest and provides members with advanced notice of proposed government reforms.
-Consultations on reforms occur through dedicated processes organised by the department, such as on draft legislation through NWRCC's Committee on Industrial Legislation.

-The Chair is required under legislation to convene at least 2 meetings of the NWRCC in a calendar year - once in the first half and once in the second half.
-As at 3 May 2025, the NWRCC had not yet met in 2025.
+Future opportunities NWRCC consults on m atters of national interest and provides members with advanced notice of proposed governmer nt reforms.
+Consultations on reforms occur through dedicated processes organised by / the department, such as on draft legislation through NWRCC's Committee on Industria al Legislation.
+Frequency of meetings and historical attendance The Chair is required ur nder legislation to convene at least 2 meetings of the NWRCC in a - the first half and once in the second half.
+As at 3 May 2025, the NWRCC had not yet met in 2025 -